Early Estimation of Language to Latent Alignment in Diffusion Models: Aligning Language with Noisy Latents

-\paragraph{Lack of Latent Data.} There is a notable lack of open data involving noisy latent images.
-This shortage is often justified by the notion that if noisy images are required, one can simply apply noise inversion techniques to the image without the need to generate or store noisy data~\cite{object_inversion,prompt_tuning_inversion,dire}.
-This hinders consistency across different studies and the ability to reproduce previous results and properly compare to them.
-This highlights the need for an open dataset that comprises noisy latent data.

-\paragraph{Generating Noise from Prompts.} To mitigate the observed lack of open, noisy image data, our training dataset $\mathcal{D}$ is structured as a collection of samples where each sample within $\mathcal{D}$ is a tuple of the form $(y, x, \{z_t\}_{t=1}^T)$.
-Where $y$ represents the image generation prompt, $x$ is the corresponding generated image and $\{z_t\}_{t=1}^{T}$ represents the sequence of latent representations related with the image's reverse diffusion process.
+There is a notable lack of open data involving noisy latent images, as prior works often rely on on-the-fly noise inversion~\cite{object_inversion,prompt_tuning_inversion,dire}.
+This hinders reproducibility and consistent benchmarking.
+To mitigate this, our training dataset $\mathcal{D}$ is structured as a collection of samples where each sample within $\mathcal{D}$ is a tuple of the form $(y, x, \{z_t\}_{t=1}^T)$, where $y$ represents the image generation prompt, $x$ is the corresponding generated image and $\{z_t\}_{t=1}^{T}$ represents the sequence of latent representations sampled from the image's reverse diffusion process.

-To optimize the encoder, we use a rewritten version of CC12M~\cite{liu2024llavanext,conceptual-captions-cc12m-llavanext}.
-This dataset, which provides shorter and more detailed prompts, ensures caption quality is aligned with the requirements of image generation tasks, building upon the diverse visual concepts present in the original CC12M~\cite{cc12m}.
+We optimize our encoder using a rewritten version of CC12M~\cite{liu2024llavanext,conceptual-captions-cc12m-llavanext}.
+These refined captions provide dense, detailed prompts that better align with the requirements of image generation tasks, based on the diverse visual concepts present in the original CC12M~\cite{cc12m}.
 Using SDXL~\cite{sdxl}, we generate images from these prompts and extract latent representations for training (as detailed in Section~\ref{sec:implementation}).

-This process captures controlled noise variations in the reverse diffusion process, enabling us to construct high-quality training data for encoder optimization.
+Although this process successfully captures the complete latents necessary for optimization, we cannot simply sample latents at random throughout the sequence.
+Early steps are dominated by Gaussian noise, whereas late steps lack the ambiguity required to train an early-stopping monitor.
+Determining the optimal noise distribution therefore becomes a highly non-trivial challenge, motivating our systematic evaluation in Section~\ref{sec:impact_latent_training}.